romerohash/staking-td-risk/optimal-staking-demo/DEPLOYMENT.md

 railway open
 ```

+## Performance Benefits

+This single-service architecture provides:
+- **Reduced Latency**: API calls no longer cross network boundaries
+- **Simplified Configuration**: No CORS or separate service URLs needed
+- **Better Resource Utilization**: Single container uses resources more efficiently
+- **Easier Debugging**: All logs in one place

 ## Production Considerations

 1. **Security**
    - All secrets should be stored as Railway environment variables
    - Never commit `.env` files to version control
-   - Use HTTPS for all communications (Railway provides this automatically)
+   - HTTPS is provided automatically by Railway

 2. **Performance**
-   - Docker images are optimized with multi-stage builds
-   - Static assets are served with proper caching headers via Caddy
+   - Static assets are served directly by FastAPI with proper caching
+   - Docker image is optimized with multi-stage build
-   - Health checks ensure services stay responsive
+   - Health checks ensure service responsiveness

 3. **Scaling**
    - Railway supports horizontal scaling through the dashboard
    - Monitor metrics to determine when scaling is needed
-   - Consider implementing rate limiting for the API
+   - Single service architecture scales more predictably

 ## Cost Optimization

 - Railway offers $5 free credits monthly
+- Single service uses fewer resources than two separate services
 - Monitor usage in the Railway dashboard
 - Use sleep schedules for development environments

-- Optimize Docker images to reduce build times
+## Migration from Two-Service Setup

+If migrating from the previous two-service setup:

+1. Delete the old frontend and backend services
+2. Create the new single service as described above
+3. No environment variables needed for API URLs
+4. Update any external references to use the single domain

 ## Support